Eigenvalue falls in thin broken quantum strips: Asymptotics at a fixed

 \section{Asymptotics at a fixed $\alpha$}

-In this section, we explain how to adapt the results presented in particular in the articles \cite{Grie08,Naza14,ChNa23} concerning dimension reduction in almost 1D quantum graphs to describe the asymptotics of the eigenvalues of $A^\eps$ as $\eps$ tends to zero for a given $\alpha\in[0;\pi/2)$.
+Now we can describe the asymptotic analysis of the eigenvalues and eigenfunctions of $A^\eps$ as $\eps$ tends to zero for a given $\alpha\in[0;\pi/2)$.
 For the sake of conciseness, we shall only give the main ideas.\\

 Denote by